zachweinstein/Deviant-Scroller/README.md

 # Deviant-Scroller

 DeviantArt lacks a 'random' button.
-This Visual C# program allows the user to randomly select deviations from a user's gallery.
+This Visual C# program allows the user to randomly select deviations from a user's favourites folders.

 ## Setup